 - 1. Significant election to a society

 - a.
 Status of the society in the field

 - b.
 Criteria for election

+- c.
+Relevance to academic rank (membership in the senior society (ies) with restricted membership strengthens proposals for promotion to senior ranks)

-- 2. Activities in societies, foundations, or similar local, regional or national professional organizations - a.
-Officer - b.
-Committee member or Chair - 3.
-Special awards, e.g., from Universities, Societies, etc.
+- 2. Activities in societies, foundations, or similar local, regional or national professional organizations

+- a.
+Officer

+- b.
+Committee member or Chair

+- 3. Special awards, e.g., from Universities, Societies, etc.